EXCAVATION SAFETY SHOULD BEGIN BEFORE BREAKING GROUND

 Further Reading

-Many understand that cardiac arrest is a serious problem involving the heart, but most don't know the specifics of the subject, just what a killer it can be, or how to respond when it occurs in the workplace.
+Many understand that cardiac arrest is a life-threatening heart emergency, but not everyone knows what it is or how to respond in the workplace.
 Quick Facts about Cardiac Arrest.
-Cardi...
+Cardiac arrest occurs when the heart suddenly stops pumping effective...